leunp/mern-filter/README.md

 ## Prerequisites

 - Node.js v18 or higher
-- MongoDB
+- Internet connection for MongoDB
-- A modern browser on computer (drag and drop not implemented for phones)
+- A browser on a computer (drag and drop not implemented for phones)

 ## Application Structure Overview